Mark-Seaman/DigitalOcean-2023/Documents/seamansguide.com/quest/Listening.md

 - Close friends for their politics
 - Adult children for their choices
 - Coworkers for how well they work
-- Everyone for not following Jesus like I do
+- Everyone for not following Jesus the way I do
 - Other generations for their choices and attitudes
 - Different social class, race, ethnicity, appearance, or education
 - Beliefs, values, and practices